tylertitsworth/5th-age-srd/Classes/Bard.md

 Recharge 11+ after battle

-Quick action each turn; 11+ to sustain
+Quick Action each turn; 11+ to sustain

 **Opening & Sustained Effect:** You and your nearby allies gain a +1 attack bonus until the start of your next turn.